EthicalSource/open-social-compact-template/README.md

 ## References
 * [https://open-social-compact.dev](https://open-social-compact.dev)
-* Coraline Ada Ehmke presenting the Open Social Compact to the Metagovernance Seminar in November 2022 [video](https://archive.org/details/ehmke-metagov-20221130)
+* @CoralineAda presenting the Open Social Compact to the Metagovernance Seminar in November 2022 [video](https://archive.org/details/ehmke-metagov-20221130)

 ## How to use this repository
 TODO